List of Chinese–Japanese false friends: Adaptation of kanji

 In modern Japanese, kanji is integrated into writing systems through content words such as adjective stems, noun, and verb stems.
 The growth experienced in the integration of kanji in writing systems has increased the number of false friends existing between the Chinese and Japanese languages.
 In some instances, kanji is considered difficult to read relating to the context applied.
 For instance, hiragana and katakana are writing systems that descend from kanji and have characters that are used to write phonetic complements, adjective endings, and inflected verbs used to disambiguate readings and give simple definitions to some miscellaneous words that are hard to comprehend in the writing systems.

 Chinese characters are among the most widely adopted and oldest writing systems.
 In addition, the Chinese characters are integrated into the learning systems of most nations in East Asia and predominate in China and Japan.
 Consequently, most of the characters used in Japanese kanji adopt their meaning from the Chinese logographic characters.
 Functional literacy in written Chinese requires knowledge of between three and four thousand characters, as shown in Chinese studies.

 Both Japanese kanji and Chinese characters were simplified around the World War II era (shinjitai and the Chinese Character Simplification Scheme, respectively).
 There are numerous national standard lists of characters, pronunciations, and forms that are distinctly defined by Japanese kanji and Chinese writing systems.
-In the Japanese language, common characters are written in post-WWII Japan simplified forms.
-Most uncommon characters are written in Japanese traditional forms that are nearly identical to the Chinese traditional forms.
-Following the simplification of the characters used in Japanese and Chinese, most characters are used with similar pronunciation and structure but have different meanings according to the respective languages.
+In Japanese orthography, a substantial number of common characters have simplified forms that have been used since the end of WWII.
+Most uncommon characters are written in Japanese traditional forms that are identical or nearly identical to the Chinese traditional forms.
+Characters have been simplified in Mainland China as well.
+Today, many characters are used with similar pronunciation and structure but have different meanings according to the respective languages.